-In the frenzy of royal wedding excitement, it's easy to forget that Prince Harry isn't the only member of the royal family set to marry this year.
+Two months after Prince Harry's wedding to Meghan Markle, and it's easy to forget that the new Duke of Sussex isn't the only member of the royal family to tie the knot this year.
 Princess Eugenie will also walk up the aisle to marry her boyfriend of seven years, Jack Brooksbank.

-The couple will wed at St. George’s Chapel, on 12th October, surrounded by their nearest and dearest, including Eugenie’s immediate family, Prince Andrew, Sarah Ferguson and Princess Beatrice.
+The couple wed today at St. George's Chapel, surrounded by their nearest and dearest, including Eugenie's immediate family, Prince Andrew, Sarah Ferguson and Princess Beatrice.

-Reportedly, the 28-year-old Princess will actually have the option to keep her royal title, or get rid of it – or, add it to Jack’s name.
-However, it’s thought to be unlikely that she will get rid of her HRH title.
+According to other royal sources however, the 28-year-old Princess may actually have the option to keep her royal title, or get rid of it.
+However, it's thought to be unlikely that she will get rid of her HRH title.

-And even though Jack will be marrying into the royal family, it’s also unlikely that he will be given a title, such as an Earldom.
-Princess Anne’s ex-husband Mark Phillips, set the precedent for men marrying to the family, by rejecting the offer of any sort of title.
+Jack's lack of title is not an uncommon thing when it comes to men marrying into the royal family.
+Princess Anne's ex-husband Mark Phillips, set the precedent for men marrying to the family, by rejecting the offer of any sort of title.

 But it seems that outside of her marriage, Eugenie's full name also holds an emotional meaning behind it.